 The Maillard reaction takes place at 300°F (150°C), not so easy to achieve when indirect cooking so the combination of a two stage process really works well:-

 Step 1.
 Indirect cooking on the plank

 Step 2.
-Direct grilling
+Direct grilling over the coals

 You'll also note that the recipe below has quite a bit of fluids in it.
 You can afford to do this because the cedar plank is a more robust substrate than the cooking grate and there's less chance of the patties breaking up in the early stages of cooking